ststkuc-work/tzs-ujld/README_E.md

  - Data _ English _ to _ Japanese _ Latest Date.json
  - FontInfo.json

+ For those who want to compare English and Japanese to see the content, we store Excel files.
+(Seat protection is available)

 5.Installing translation data

- Create a Japanese folder in the C:// Program Files (x 86)/Steam/steamapps/common/Terminus/languages folder.
+ Create a Japanese folder in the C:\Program Files (x86)\Steam\steamapps\common\Terminus\languages folder.
  Store the downloaded data in the Japanese folder.

  - The latest date file is the file that shows the date when it was translated from English to Japanese.